 Internally calibrated parameters.
 I derive some targets for internal calibration from the Compustat sample of Section 2, and others from the population of U.S. firms.
-Although the
+Although the relevant model moments are potentially affected by all parameters, it is helpful to discuss the parameters and the moments most relevant for identifying their values in pairs.

-41 Appendix A.3 provides a decomposition of the U.S. nonfinancial corporate sector's liquid asset portfolio.

-42The implied labor share $\frac{\varepsilon-1}{\varepsilon}\nu$ is also considered, for example, by Ottonello and Winberry (2020) and it is in line with recent estimates by Karabarbounis and Neiman (2013) for the U.S.
+&lt;sup>42Appendix A.3 provides a decomposition of the U.S. nonfinancial corporate sector's liquid asset portfolio.
+The implied labor share $\frac{\varepsilon - 1}{\varepsilon}\nu$ is also considered, for example, by Ottonello and Winberry (2020) and it is in line with recent estimates by Karabarbounis and Neiman (2013) for the U.S.

-43Rauh and Sufi (2010) study new loan and bond issuances of a random sample of Compustat firms with a long-term issuer credit rating and find a median maturity of 5 years for most credit ratings.
+&lt;sup>44Rauh and Sufi (2010) study new loan and bond issuances of a random sample of Compustat firms with a long-term issuer credit rating and find a median maturity of 5 years for most credit ratings.
 Choi et al. (2017) find the median residual maturity of debt outstanding for Compustat firms to be 3.93 years.